2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 250 OK\r\n

-The 346 bytes break down to: 256 bytes that fill tx_buf legitimately (the AUTH header keeps strstr(sep, "PLAIN") and strstr(sep, "LOGIN") happy), then 8 NUL bytes to overwrite s->p (so smtp_free()'s pbuf_free(s->p) becomes a safe no-op), then 64 NUL bytes that walk through from, to, subject, body and their lengths, then 8 bytes of &pwn landing exactly on callback_fn, then 8 NUL bytes on callback_arg.
-When the server drops the connection lwIP delivers EOF to smtp_tcp_recv with p == NULL, which calls smtp_close() → smtp_free(), which reads callback_fn and invokes it — that's the shell.
+The 346 bytes break down to: 256 bytes that fill tx_buf legitimately, 8 NUL bytes to overwrite s->p, 64 NUL bytes through from, to, subject, body and their lengths, 8 bytes of &pwn landing on callback_fn, then 8 NUL bytes on callback_arg.
+When the server drops the connection, lwIP delivers EOF to smtp_tcp_recv with p == NULL.
+That calls smtp_close() → smtp_free(). smtp_free() reads callback_fn and invokes it.
+Shell.

 What this looks like on a real device